-Gardens, free WiFi, mountain bikes (and children’s cycles) for hire (€10 each or €25 for a family of four).
+Gardens, free WiFi throughout, mountain bikes (and children’s cycles) for hire (€10 each or €25 for a family of four).
 In rooms: free bottled water and La Chinata toiletries.

 El Torreón, in the old tower, which boasts wraparound windows for all-angles surveying of the olive trees plus scrumptious red mosaic tiles.
 Up a flight of stairs in the tower is El Mirador, which has attractive high-beam ceiling and a roll-top bath from where you can peep out over the Cortijo’s rooftops to the surrounding hills via a wall-length window.
 All rooms have beautiful old tiling on the floors and many have wonderful views from oversized, old-fashioned windows.
 Rooms in the main house are lighter and a touch more luxurious, but if it’s quirks you’re after (like the old pigeon niches in the middle of the El Palomar Suite, say) then book one of the outhouses.